You can use this information to deploy a Ruby on Rails app to Cloud Foundry.

 $ cf services Getting services in org my-org / space dev OK name service plan bound apps last operation rails-postgres postgresql-10-odb standalone cf-sample-app-rails create succeeded

-Verify that the app is running by browsing to the URL generated in the output of the previous step.
-In this example, navigating to
+Verify that your app is running by browsing to the URL generated in the output of the previous step.
+In this example, go to

 manifest.yml file to increase the number of app instances from 1 to 3 or redeploy the app with a new app name.